piotrmurach/benchmark-trend/README.md

 end
 ```

-Unsuprisingly, we discover that Ruby's `max` call scales linearily with the input size:
+Unsurprisingly, we discover that Ruby's `max` call scales linearily with the input size:

 ```ruby
 print trend